nwisbeta/NHSWales-fhir-profiles/Guidance/NamingConventions.md

 * **BusinessName1**: The first business name of the CodeSystem.
 The code system MUST have at least one BusinessName segment, e.g. 'DataStandards', 'WCRS', WCCIS'.
 Where a CodeSystem may be used across several business domains, business names should reflect that.
 * **BusinessName2** The second business name of the ValueSet.
 The ValueSet MAY have a second BusinessName segment.
 Where there is a second BusinessName, each one MUST be separated by a hyphen (-) character e.g. 'DataStandards-Ethnicity', 'WCRS-DocumentType'.

+## Naming Conventions for CodeSystem, ValueSet and Profiles
 The filename of the FHIR resource shall be in the form:
 **[Resource]-[OrganisationName]-[BusinessName1]-[BusinessName1]**
 *e.g. 'CodeSystem-NHSWales-DataStandards-Ethnicity', 'ValueSet-NHSWales-WCRS-DocumentType'*